 Once you’ve applied one of these registry files, you’ll have to reboot your computer for it to work.
 To uninstall, you can use the uninstall registry tweak, or you can simply delete the Scancode Map key entirely.

-- › How to Disable Caps Lock in macOS
+- › How to Disable the Built-In “Windows Key” Shortcuts

 - › Why Does My Computer Make a Noise When I Press the Caps Lock Key?

 - › How to Prevent the Windows Key, Alt+Tab, and Sticky Keys From Ruining Your Gaming

 - › How to Disable or Reassign The Caps Lock Key on Any Operating System

 - › The Best Portable Speakers of 2022